Preface

 • weekly worksheets with with examples (theory and application in R) and solutions in R Markdown, and

-• exam papers of previous years.
+• exam papers of three previous years.

 Furthermore, there is also an MATH38161 online reading list hosted by the University of Manchester library.